 How To Find Or Measure Rubber Track Sizes For Case Replacement Rubber Tracks

-When measuring up your tracks, you’ll want to look for four key readings: track width, lug pitch, track gauge and link count.
+When measuring up your tracks, you’ll want to look for four key readings: track width, pitch, and link count.
 These will be important for ordering and fitting your new product.
-Keep an eye out for manufacturer markings on the track, as these can often help in finding the right product.
+Keep an eye out for manufacturer markings on the track, as these can often help in finding the right track.
 If you want to read the complete guide, you can do so here.